laurieroy/react-material-UI-GridSite/README.md

+# Website-proj
-# This is a code-along w/Mammoth Interactive to learn Material-UI.
+This is a code-along w/Mammoth Interactive to learn Material-UI.

 # Getting Started with Create React App